Irakli Loladze, PhD

 - BA, Tbilisi State University

 Irakli Loladze is a Mathematical Biologist.
 He obtained his MA and PhD degrees in mathematics at Arizona State University.
-He then worked as a postdoc at Princeton University, where in 2002 he postulated that rising atmospheric carbon dioxide levels (CO2) decrease the concentrations of minerals essential for human nutrition, including iron and zinc, in plants globally.
-After years of compiling data, in 2014 he published a meta-analysis revealing a pervasive and systemic downshift in mineral levels in plants worldwide.
-His research came to influence US policy and was highlighted by New Scientist, Nature, Science, and in a two--times award winning article in Politico.
-This year, Loladze and collaborators showed that rising CO2 levels result in lower levels of plant carotenoids critical for human eye and brain health.
+He then worked as a postdoc at Princeton University, where in 2002 he postulated that rising atmospheric carbon dioxide levels (CO2) decrease the concentrations of minerals essential for human nutrition, including iron and zinc, in crops and wild plants.
+After years of compiling peer-reviewed data from four continents, he published a meta-analysis that revealed a pervasive and systemic downshift in the levels of plant minerals worldwide.
+His research came to influence US policy and was highlighted by New Scientist, Nature, Science, and was covered in a two–times award winning Politico article.
+Loladze’s 2018 presentation at Cambridge University led to a collaborative work on the effects of rising CO2 concentrations on plant carotenoids critical for human retina and brain health.
+His recent publications can be found on Google Scholar and the list below.

 Loladze, I., Nolan, J. , Ziska, L.W., Knobbe, A. (2019) Rising atmospheric CO2 lowers concentrations of plant carotenoids essential to human health: Meta-analysis.
 Molecular nutrition & food research, 1801047 DOI:10.1002/mnfr.201801047